stellar/quickstart/README.md

 [![Apache 2.0 licensed](https://img.shields.io/badge/license-apache%202.0-blue.svg)](LICENSE)
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/stellar/quickstart)

 Stellar Quickstart is the fastest way to spin up a complete Stellar blockchain development environment.
-The quickstart image is explicitly intended for development and testing environments, not production deployments.
+The image provides a simple way to run all components of a Stellar network locally or in CI for development and testing.
+The image is not intended for production deployment.

-### Tip
 > [!TIP]
 > Install the [`stellar-cli`] and start development containers running this image with:
 >